yale-nlp/MMVU/README.md

 ## 📋 Results from Existing Models
-We release full results on the validation set (i.e., generated responses, accuracy measurement done by GPT-4o) for all models we tested in our [HuggingFace Repo (Coming Soon!)](https://huggingface.co/datasets/yale-nlp/MMVU_model_outputs).
+We release full results on the validation set (i.e., generated responses, accuracy measurement done by GPT-4o) for all models we tested in our [HuggingFace Repo](https://huggingface.co/datasets/yale-nlp/MMVU-evaluation-results).
 If you are interested in doing some fine-grained analysis on these results, feel free to use them!

 ## 🥇 Leaderboard Submission
 The MMVU test set remains hidden from the public to minimize data contamination and ensure an unbiased evaluation of model capabilities.
 We are developing an online submission system for the leaderboard.